SVG COMMUNITY COLLEGE NETBALL - NBC SVG

-There will be three matches today in East Caribbean Group of Companies (ECGC St Vincent and the Grenadines Community College Divisional Netball Championship) at the College Campus in Villa.
+Three matches will be played today in the East Caribbean Group of Companies St Vincent and the Grenadines Community College Divisional Netball Championship at the Hard Court of the Colleges’ Campus at Villa.

-The Division of Nursing Education will oppose Year Two Arts, Sciences and General Studies at 2:30p.m.
+Technical and Vocational Division opposed the Division of Teacher Education at 2:30.

-At 3:30p.m, the Royal St Vincent and the Grenadines Police Youth Club will play against the Division of Teachers Education.
+Defending Champions Year One Arts, Sciences and General Studies will play the Division of Nursing Education at 3:30.

 Advertisement